Tip of the Month-January 2007

 Wood framing is in poor condition with peeling paint.

-AFTER: New window (hopper style-vinyl thermo-pane) with new
+AFTER: New window (hopper style-vinyl thermo-pane) with

 framing/rust proof screen-improved grading & parging.